knobs-dials/catprinter/README.md

 # How (run)

-The computer where you run `python catprint.py` (explicitly python3 on computers that have both py2 and py3) will
+Find a computer that can talk bluetooth, and run `python catprint.py`.  (on windows, you can avoid opening a cmd window first by double-clicking  `run.bat`)

+This will
-- run the little server that uses local bluetooth hardware to find the first applicable printer (reports connection state in the browser tab)
+- start the little server that uses local bluetooth hardware to find the first applicable printer (reports its connection state in the browser tab)
 - starts a browser tab for you to poke at this server

-(in windows, you can avoid opening a cmd window first by double-clicking  `run.bat`)

 <!-- -->

 As long as that server is running, it tries to keep the bluetooth connection established - and the cat printer awake.
-This is in part because one of its uses would be to leave it on a charger and make it the already-mentioned physical notification thing, [like the author of that gist did](https://dev.to/mitchpommers/my-textable-cat-printer-18ge) - see also the original code mentioned below.
+This in part because one of its uses would be to leave it on a charger and make it the already-mentioned physical notification thing, [like the author of that gist did](https://dev.to/mitchpommers/my-textable-cat-printer-18ge) - see also the original code mentioned below.